lennartkerkvliet/statutes/internal-regulations.md

 ### Annual and Interim Report {#bureau-annual-interim-report}

-The Bureau will have to submit for adoption once a year an Annual Report at least four weeks before the start of the General Assembly.
+The Bureau will have to submit for adoption once a year an Annual Report to the General Assembly.
 The Annual Report outlines the achievements of the organisation in relation to the objectives laid down in the Action Plan.
 The Annual Report will be presented by the President.

 If there is more than one statutory meeting every year, the Bureau will present an interim report to show what the current status of the realisation of the Action Plan is.

-### Bureau Reports {#bureau-reports}
+### Bureau Report {#bureau-report}
-The Bureau is required to submit a written report to the member organisations on its activities four weeks before the start of the General Assembly.
-This report will reflect the work carried out by each individual Bureau member and will be presented at the General Assembly.
+The Bureau is required to submit a written report to the member organisations to the General Assembly.
+This report will reflect the work carried out by each individual Bureau member and the Bureau as a whole, and will be presented at the General Assembly.

 ### Financial Report {#bureau-financial-report}